Electric Land Cruiser! Toyota to show EV off-roader at Tokyo mobility show

 New body-on-frame GA-F platform

-The new Land Cruiser is described as all-new and 4×4 enthusiasts will be relieved to hear it’s not dropping any of its rough ‘n’ tough credentials or veering on-road.
-UK order books open this autumn, ahead of first deliveries in the first half of 2024.
+It’s described as all-new and 4×4 enthusiasts will be relieved to hear it’s not dropping any of its rough ‘n’ tough credentials or veering on-road.
+If you can get hold of one, prices for UK-bound Land Cruisers are:

-It’s one of the world’s most successful nameplates, Toyota claiming 11.3 million sales since the first Toyota BJ-generation model launched in 1951.
+The Land Cruiser is one of the world’s most successful nameplates, Toyota claiming 11.3 million sales since the first Toyota BJ-generation model launched in 1951.
+Which is why there is a lot of interest in the latest version.

 The new 2024 Toyota Land Cruiser: a touch of retro style?

 The brand has dipped into its long archive and turned up the nostalgia for its newcomer, as it has displayed the new 2024 Land Cruiser alongside a classic FJ62 from the 1980s.
-An earlier teaser shot issued in July showed a snapshot of the new vehicle revealing the inspiration for its square headlights, chunky grille and snub front nose (see below).
+An earlier teaser shot issued last summer showed a snapshot of the new vehicle revealing the inspiration for its square headlights, chunky grille and snub front nose (see below).

 Our first look at the new 2024 Toyota Land Cruiser